John Cage: 1969–1987: New departures

 Cheap Imitation became the last work Cage performed in public himself.
-Arthritis had troubled Cage since 1960, and by the early 1970s his hands were painfully swollen and rendered him unable to perform.
+Arthritis had troubledhim since 1960, and by the early 1970s his hands were painfully swollen, rendering him unable to perform.
 Nevertheless, he still played Cheap Imitation during the 1970s, before finally having to give up performing.
 Preparing manuscripts also became difficult: before, published versions of pieces were done in Cage's calligraphic script; now, manuscripts for publication had to be completed by assistants.
 Matters were complicated further by David Tudor's departure from performing in the early 1970s.
 Tudor decided to concentrate on composition instead, and so Cage, for the first time in two decades, had to rely on other performers and their respective abilities.
 Such performers included Grete Sultan, Paul Zukofsky, Margaret Leng Tan, and many others.
 Aside from music, Cage continued writing books of prose and poetry (mesostics).
 M was first published by Wesleyan University Press in 1973.
 In January 1978 Cage was invited by Kathan Brown of Crown Point Press to engage in printmaking, and Cage would go on to produce series of prints every year until his death; these, together with some late watercolors, constitute the largest portion of his extant visual art.
 In 1979 Cage's Empty Words was first published by Wesleyan University Press.